Learning efficiently: 6 steps to success in your online graduate education

 3. Resist the temptation to be continuously connected

 Studying at home is a good chance to focus with limited outside distractions.
-But if you find your willpower waning, and you find yourself veering over to your Twitter feed or quickly checking your chat, there are tools to help.
-This is a fantastic article, showcasing ten tools to use for better focus.
-One that stood out to me is called “Self-Control” – which blocks out distracting websites for a set amount of time.
-This will also help with the next point…
+But if you find your willpower waning, and you find yourself veering over to your Instagram feed or quickly checking your Gchat, there are tools to help.

 4. Keep a consistent schedule

-Try to start and stop studying around the same time each day.
+Try to start and stop studying around the same time each day, or create for yourself a time management schedule – and follow it.
 This will help you get in a “study time” mentality.

 5. Have regular touch points

-Set specific times to catch up on communication, whether that means logging in into Blackboard or a chat program or simply checking your email.
-Most online courses have a built in interaction schedule, so it may be good to enter these times into your calendar so you get a reminder prompt when it’s time to log back in to your class and respond to posts on your discussion board.
-More about an example of online class flow at UNE Online here, if you’re interested: http://vision.une.edu/take-public-health-class-online-une.
+Set specific times to catch up on communication, whether that means logging in into Blackboard or a chat program or simply checking your school email.
+Most online courses have Sunday and Wednesday midnight deadlines, so it may be good to block off time on these days to make sure you have time to finish up assignments.

 6. Draw a line

 Asynchronous classes, such as online graduate education courses, can put you in a constant state of feeling “on duty.”
 Make sure, at the end of the day, you disconnect from “study mode” however you can.
-Close the door of your home office.
+Close the door of your study zone.
 Shut down your email.
 Schedule fun time.
-All work and no play… well, you know how it goes!
+All work and no play – we all know how that goes.

 Making a habit of good habits